 When it comes to the ever-changing tax code, it can be hard for a small business owner to keep up.
 You’ve got to wear a number of hats, and tax accountant is just one of many that can soak up a huge amount of time and energy.
 Unfortunately, there are a number of myths out there about small businesses, taxes, and tax planning that can leave you spinning your wheels, or worse: making bad decisions for your business based on tax misinformation.
+One common area of confusion is understanding what qualifies as business expenses under IRS regulations, which is crucial for claiming tax deductions.

-Here are some of the most common myths about taxes and tax planning for small businesses:
+Here are some of the most common myths about taxes and tax planning for small businesses.

 You need to understand from the beginning that spending isn’t the best way to go about reducing your tax liability.
 If you spend $250,000 on equipment that saves you $75,000 in tax liability, you’ve still spent $175,000.
 If you borrow money to buy that equipment, you’re going to be spending even more in interest on the debt.
+So while that purchase might save you a few dollars on this year’s tax bear, it might just cost you more in the long run.

 If you’re hiring someone on a legitimately contractual basis, that’s one thing.
 You can escape some tax burden by treating them as a contractor and issuing a 1099.
 However, if that contractor is filling the role of employee, you need to treat them as such.
 If you tell them when and where to work every day and you are their only client, there’s a good chance the IRS is going to see that person as an employee rather than a contractor.